Why Can't You Touch Baby Sea Turtle

 The U.S., for instance, has implemented the Endangered Species Act of 1973 (ESA) to provide blanket protection for sea turtles.
 The ESA makes it illegal to harm, harass, or kill any sea turtles, hatchlings, or their eggs.
 Similar laws exist in many other countries.
 For example, in Australia, the Environment Protection and Biodiversity Conservation Act of 1999, offers broad protections for these endangered creatures.
 Violating these laws can result in hefty penalties, fines, or even jail time.

-See Also How Are Turtle Dangerous
+See Also Can Turtle Open Eyes

 Real-Life Cases: Fines & Penalties